bsoelch/OneChar/README.md

 ## Syntax
 Each operation is exactly one printable ASCII-character, all characters are executed from left to right.
-The program state consist of 3-stacks (value,operator and ip) an array for random-access memory two counters and 4 boolean flags.

 ### Integers
 - The first digit in and integer-literal pushes that digit onto the value-stack.
 - Each further digit `k` takes the top value `N` from the stack and pushes `10*N+k` onto the stack.